marcelpetersen/mobil/wunder_collections/_apps/ratemonitor-elite-dynamic-pricing.md

     inventory.
 Whether the demand for your product is steady or experiencing increased demand, your pricing is always optimal.
 - screenshot: "/uploads/2020/09/28/ratemonitor-pro-large-michael-meyer.png"
-  title: Using RateMonitor Elite for pricing saves hundreds of hours.
+  title: Using RateMonitor Elite for pricing saves hundreds of hours
   screenshot_description: Customers using a market-based pricing strategy for their
     rentals will save hundreds of hours by off-loading the busy work of competitive pricing to automation.
 By using RateMonitor Elite to perform your (formerly) manual